Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 • watercolor paints;

-The rose is the royal flower.
-She looks great, smells lovely.
-White, red, lemon, yellow, rose buds.
-Regardless of the shade, the rose is the favorite flower of many women.
+Rose is a royal flower.
+She looks great and smells inviting.
+White, red, lemon, yellow, pink buds.
+Regardless of the shade, rose is the favorite flower of many women.
 Now we will learn how to draw a vase with roses.
-The drawing is done with a pencil.
-We will give texture and volume to it with the help of shading, the play of shadows and strokes.
+The drawing is done in pencil.
+We will add texture and volume to it with the help of shading, play of shadows and strokes.

 Necessary materials: